jschhie/Calendar-Assistant/README.md

 # Acknowledgments
-As guidance for this project, my former professor provided skeleton code for the header files and some sample files (i.e., ```DOW.dat``` and ```weeklyAppts.csv```).
+My former professor provided skeleton code for the header files and some sample files (i.e., ```DOW.dat``` and ```weeklyAppts.csv```).
 I implemented the rest of the source code with a partner.
 Lastly, this README was written by myself.